shaurabh-tiwari-git/plugin-omnistudio-migration-tool/README.md

 // To assess specific related objects:
 --relatedobjects=apex    // for Apex classes only
---relatedobjects=lwc     // for Lightning Web Components only --relatedobjects=apex,lwc // for both Apex and LWC

 // To specify the Velocity Namespace (Optional) --namespace=VLOCITY_PACKAGE_NAMESPACE